In this Skylum article, we’ll cover different aspects of natural lighting — like color, quality, and direction — and how to experiment with it.

 As we have already mentioned above, natural light pictures are absolutely different depending on natural factors.
 So, consider it when you’ll go for a photo shoot.
 Thus, the color of your light will change depending on the time of day, the season, and the weather.
 In the fall you may experience a golden-yellow warmth outside.
 Perhaps in the winter, snow-blanketed surroundings will provide a bright white glare.
 As the sun rises, you may find a subtle blue glow that covers every inch of your atmosphere.

 When it comes to the color of the light, you can experience white balance settings, like daylight, cloudy, or shade.
-You can also explore Shooting in RAW and editing the white balance in your post-processing phase using a beginner’s guide to natural light.
+You can also explore Shooting in RAW and editing the white balance or add light to photo online in your post-processing phase using a beginner’s guide to natural light.

 Where your light is coming from is equally as important as what sort of light it is.
 Think of how different your subject may appear if you place it on your front lawn with the hard afternoon sun beating down on it, versus if you place that same subject on the kitchen floor in the same hard afternoon sun that’s only streaming in slightly through an open door.

 Where you put your subject and how you put them there is something to keep in your back pocket when considering playing with natural lighting.
 In this case, there is one question that is of particular concern to beginners.
 How to do natural light photography right by considering such an aspect as direction?
 Now we’ll explain everything to you.

 Backlighting, for example, is created when the light source is behind your subject.
 It’s a dramatic sort of lighting that makes for a powerful image — and is wonderful for landscapes and architecture.

 Front lighting, on the other hand, is less dramatic and is used to illuminate your subject.
 You’ll rarely see it in images with a complex composition.
 As natural light photography examples show, often the choice for simple portraits, will give you fewer shadows and softer photos.